 3. Rest your dough in the fridge, either wrapped in cling film or an air tight container, for half an hour or so.
 It can be left longer.
 If left too long it will become a hard ball, which needs to be taken out of the fridge and left on a surface before it’s soft enough to roll out.

 Pastry ready!
 Of course, you could buy pastry from the shops.
-Whichever is quickest and easiest for you.
+Whichever is quickest and easiest for you, but I’m on team homemade, as I love to make pastry from scratch.

 Next roll out the pastry on a lightly floured surface.
 Keep the flour to the bare minimum.
 Just enough to stop the pastry sticking, otherwise the pastry will turn out like cardboard.
 It needs to be about 3mm or quarter of an inch thick.
 Any thinner and you risk your filling escaping through stretched holes in the pastry.
 Too much thicker and it will be too much to eat.